About

 [Origin: 1990—95; dig(ital) + (lit)erati]

 Check out media and other online coverage of The Digerati Life by visiting our Media Page!
-Or if you’d like to see a few fun elements about my friends and community, then do visit my community page.

 ~~ooOoo~~

-Profile Of A Valley Girl
+A different kind of Valley Girl

 If you’re at all curious about my thoughts on finance, business and blogging, do check out this Wise Bread Q & A forum thread where I conducted a lengthy dialogue with Wise Bread readers.